PRESSING PAST PENTECOST: SIX (EXCERPT OF THE FEASTS OF THE LORD)

 There are some interesting similarities between the seven aspects listed above and the letters to the seven churches of Asia of the second and third chapters of the Book of Revelation.

-The emphasis on Divine light appears in Christ's message to the angel of the church in Ephesus: "These things saith he that holdeth the seven stars in his right hand, who walketh in the midst of the seven golden candlesticks."
-The Christian churches are "the light of the world."
+⊳ The emphasis on Divine light appears in Christ’s message to the angel of the church in Ephesus: “These things says he who holds the seven stars in his right hand, who walks in the midst of the seven golden lampstands.”
+The Christian churches are “the light of the world.”

 The separation of the light from the darkness is brought to mind as Christ speaks of His hatred for the “deeds of the Nicolaitans.”
 Some scholarship suggests the Nicolaitans were the followers of Nicholas of Antioch.
 It is believed that Nicholas attempted through philosophy to reconcile Christianity to the pagan culture of the Roman communities so the differences between Christianity and the surrounding culture would be minimized.